ohjeongwook/FlashHacker/README.md

 * Graphviz 2.x: http://graphviz.org/ (included in the distribution)
 * RABCDasm binaries: https://github.com/CyberShadow/RABCDAsm/releases (included in the distribution)

+## How to use
+Download whole source tree and run python FlashHacker.py and it will pop up GUI.
+You can load a swf file and add instrumentation you want and save it as a new file.
+You can run the instrumented SWF file with debug version of Adobe Flash Player with provided mm.cfg and you will get useful debug log.
+Please be aware that the limitation of maximum Flash execution of 30 seconds exists.

 ## LICENSE
 Copyright (c) 2015, Jeong Wook Oh
 All rights reserved.